 A Sommelier’s Guide to Silversea’s Wine Cellar

 As enthusiasts of both wine and travel will agree, learning about a region’s wine culture significantly enriches the experience of a destination.
-Oenology and culinary exploration allow curious travelers to delve into the essence of a place.
-By tasting different wines and learning the different terroirs and methods of production while on wine voyages, we expand our knowledge on a destination’s geography, culinary customs and even its history.
+Enology and culinary exploration allow curious travelers to delve into the essence of a place.
+By tasting different wines and learning the different terroirs and methods of production while on wine voyages, we expand our knowledge of a destination’s geography, culinary customs and even its history.
 Stories around wine weave a vibrant tapestry of a region’s culinary heritage.

 When it comes to fermented grapes, all Silversea guests have an unprecedented opportunity to sample a wide variety of bottles.
 “Luxury is embodied not just by quality but by choice,” states Silversea’s Wine Ambassador Lawrence d’Almeida.
 With that in mind, he relies on his many years of expertise to curate Silversea’s collection of approximately 160 different wines and always adds local selections when relevant to visited destinations.